code51/dialoguesmith/README.md

 git clone https://github.com/code51/dialoguesmith
 ```

+# Features
+- dialogue tree editor
+- multi-texts
+- actor
+- variables
+- implementation through factory and builder
+- tons of listeners

 # Implementations
-there're multiple ways to implement the use of your dialogues in the scene. while the major feature of this package is mostly about editing a dialogue tree, other being a convenience to use them in the code.
+There're multiple ways to implement the use of your dialogues in the scene. while the major feature of this package is mostly about editing a dialogue tree, other being a convenience to use them in the code.
+Sample scene can be found at ```/samples/sample1/scene```

 ## Runtime factory
 A factory derived from AbstractRuntimeBuilder to help creating a runtime, including setting up the listeners to number of events